Ready to start learning to speak French? Colors and days of the week are great vocabulary to get you started.

-Colors and days of the week are some of the easiest words to study when you are first learning French vocabulary.
-If you know any other romance languages, like Spanish or Italian, you are going to see that the French words for colors and days of the week are very similar to their colors and days of the week.
-Let us begin!
+Colors and days of the week are some of the easiest words to master when you’re first learning French.
+If you know any other romance languages, like Spanish or Italian, you are going to see that the French words for colors and days of the week are very similar.

 As you may know already, adjectives in French take on the gender of the word that they are describing.
 In addition, the color comes after the word that it is describing.
 For example, if you wanted to say “The purple house”, you would say “La maison violette”.
 Here you are using the feminine form of purple because “La maison” is feminine.